Naples - Amalfi

 Booking your Naples to Amalfi ferry tickets

-Book your ferry tickets online with Direct Ferries using our Deal Finder.
-Just enter your departure and arrival ports and the date you’d like to travel to see all available options and prices.
+To book your ferry tickets, simply enter your departure and arrival ports along with your preferred travel date to see all available options and prices.
 You’ll also be able to view alternative routes and times, so you can find the best deal to suit you.

 Look out for early booking discounts or special ticket options such as upgrades or flexi-tickets that allow you to change or cancel your booking.
-To make your sailing as smooth as possible, make sure you enter all the required information correctly, such as number of passengers and vehicle specifications.
+To make your sailing as smooth as possible, make sure you enter all the required information correctly, such as the number of passengers and vehicle specifications.

 Collecting your ferry tickets from Naples port